Home Program Registration Travel Common Reading Initiative Contact

 — Location: The SEA 2025 Biennial Conference will take place 5-8 June 2025 on the campus of the University of Notre Dame in South Bend, Indiana.

 — Travel: South Bend has its own international airport about 15 minutes from the Notre Dame campus.
 Notre Dame is also within striking distance of Chicago’s O’Hare and Midway Airports, with bus and train transportation to campus.
-Additional details will be provided with registration information.
+See the Visit Notre Dame page for additional information.

 — Food and Local Attractions: In addition to the food offerings at the Morris Inn, the campus has a variety of eateries, including the sports-themed Legends Restaurant and Pub, along with such national chains as Starbucks and Au Bon Pain, and the food-truck-inspired Street Fare.
 Additional restaurants and a Trader Joe’s are an easy walk from campus at Eddy Street Commons.
 There are spacious green areas, a circuit for running or walking around the lakes, and the famous Golden Dome, football stadium, and “Touchdown Jesus” to view.
 The Raclin Murphy Museum of Art opened last year, with notable collections in European and American Art from 1700-1900, a Sculpture Park, and an especially fine exhibit of Indigenous Art of the Americas.